First-person narrative: Reliability

 Other examples include Twenty-Six Men and a Girl by Maxim Gorky, The Treatment of Bibi Haldar by Jhumpa Lahiri, During the Reign of the Queen of Persia by Joan Chase, Our Kind by Kate Walbert, I, Robot by Isaac Asimov, and We Didn't by Stuart Dybek.

 First-person narrators can also be multiple, as in Ryūnosuke Akutagawa's In a Grove (the source for the movie Rashomon) and Faulkner's novel The Sound and the Fury.
 Each of these sources provides different accounts of the same event, from the point of view of various first-person narrators.

 There can also be multiple co-principal characters as narrator, such as in Robert A. Heinlein's The Number of the Beast.
 The first chapter introduces four characters, including the initial narrator, who is named at the beginning of the chapter.
 The narrative continues in subsequent chapters with a different character explicitly identified as the narrator for that chapter.
 Other characters later introduced in the book also have their "own" chapters where they narrate the story for that chapter.
 The story proceeds in a linear fashion, and no event occurs more than once, i.e. no two narrators speak "live" about the same event.

+The first-person narrator may be the principal character (e.g., Gulliver in Gulliver's Travels), someone very close to them who is privy to their thoughts and actions (Dr. Watson in Sherlock Holmes stories) or one who closely observes the principal character (such as Nick Carraway in The Great Gatsby).
 These can be distinguished as "first-person major" or "first-person minor" points of view.